 Distance Education Accrediting Commission

 Aspen University is accredited by the Distance Education Accrediting Commission (DEAC).
-The Accrediting Commission of the Distance Education Accrediting Commission (DEAC) is listed by the U.S. Department of Education as a recognized accrediting agency, and is recognized by the Council for Higher Education Accreditation (CHEA).
+The Accrediting Commission of the DEAC is listed by the U.S. Department of Education as a recognized accrediting agency and is recognized by the Council for Higher Education Accreditation (http://www.chea.org/).

 Commission on Collegiate Nursing Education (CCNE)

-The baccalaureate and master's degree in nursing at Aspen University is accredited by the Commission on Collegiate Nursing Education (http://www.aacnnursing.org/CCNE).
+The baccalaureate and master’s degree programs in nursing at Aspen University are accredited by the Commission on Collegiate Nursing Education (http://www.aacnnursing.org/CCNE).

 Project Management Institute (PMI)

 Aspen University has been reviewed and approved as a provider of project management training by the Project Management Institute (PMI).

 The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.